raghur/easyblogger/README.md

 ### Client API ids
-If you'd rather use your own API client ids rather than the ones in vim-blogger (aka mine), then register for API access at [Google's API console](https://code.google.com/apis/console).
+If you'd rather use your own API client ids rather than the ones in easyblogger (aka mine), then register for API access at [Google's API console](https://code.google.com/apis/console).
 Create a client id and secret key at the API access page and request for Blogger API access.
 Stick the API key and client id in the command line with `--clientid` and `--secret` args.
-You can also stick them in the `~/.vim-blogger` file to avoid specifying them each time
+You can also stick them in the `~/.easyblogger` file to avoid specifying them each time